devbridge/Objective-C-Style-Guide/README.md

 * Use `#pragma mark - <section_name>` to sepparate class code into sections of similar function.
 In particular, when implementing delegate's methods, name the section after delegates name.
 For instance, methods of `UITextFieldDelegate` should be located under `#pragma mark - UITextFieldDelegate` section.
 * Use `#ifdef`, `#ifndef` and `#define` to change constants and flow based on what configuration the project is built on, by passing preprocessor macros.
 * Avoiding uses of `#define` for constants.
-Consider using static and extern variables instead.
+Use `static const` or `extern const` variables instead, e.g. `static const NSInteger kMultiplier = 5;`.
 It helps to have strongly referenced code that is better managed by Xcode.
 See [this article](http://qualitycoding.org/preprocessor/) for more details.
 * Avoid writing helper functions using `#define`.
 Implement C inline functions instead.
 * Avoid using `#warning` or `#error` directives, unless it is really neeeded.
 Having artificial warnings obscure the view of real problems.
 If you want to annotate your code, consider using [comments](#comments) instead.